-The Raven X modem comes with the following software:
+The Raven X device comes with the following software:

-- AceView, the software for the Raven X which allows you to monitor your connections. - The driver that forms the interface between the Raven X and your Windows operating system when using USB virtual Ethernet or USB virtual serial. - The firmware that is stored in non-volatile memory and includes ACEmanager.

-The Raven X has an embedded radio module, also made by Sierra Wireless, Inc. There are two firmware programs on the device-one stored on the controller board of the Raven X and one on the radio module.
+- ACEview, the software for the Raven X which allows you to monitor your connections. - Firmware that is stored in non-volatile memory and includes ACEmanager.
+The Raven X has an embedded radio module made by Sierra Wireless.
+There are two firmware programs on the device-one stored on the controller board of the Raven X and one on the radio module.

-The firmware was loaded into the radio module and controller board when the Raven X was assembled.
+The firmware was loaded into the controller board and radio module when the Raven X was assembled.
 As new versions of the software and firmware are released, they are posted at www.sierrawireless.com.